IPocea/easy_invoice/README.md

   - `MAIL_FROM` - mail from
 - run `npm run start:dev` on backend folder
 - run `ng serve -o` on frontend folder

+### Check more details in readme files from folders frontend and backend

 #### Enjoy